heba12377/heba12377/README.md

 I'm a full stack developer with JS and Iam  interested in backend development using NodeJS and .NET .
 Currently, I am learning and focusing on the backend and everything related to the world of backend development.
 </p>

-🌍  I'm based in Egyptz
+🌍  I'm based in Egypt

 🚀  I'm ITI trainee || system development & BI